 You wouldn’t hire a COO who forgets everything overnight

 But that’s exactly what you’re working with.
-You open a chat.
-You explain your business.
-You explain what you decided last week.
-You explain the project structure, your preferences, where you left off.
+You open a chat, explain your business, re-explain what you decided last week, walk through the project structure and your preferences and where you left off.
 The AI gives you a decent answer.
 You close the tab.
-Tomorrow you do it all again.
+Tomorrow, same thing.

 A real COO knows your business inside out.
 They remember last week’s decisions.
 They know which projects matter and which ones are stalled.
 They don’t need a briefing before they can be useful.
 Your AI could work the same way.
 It just doesn’t, because nobody set it up to.